Worldcon: Site selection

 When a Worldcon is held outside of North America, a North American Science Fiction Convention (NASFiC) may also be held within North America that same year.
 Since 1975, whenever a Worldcon site outside North America is selected, WSFS administers a parallel site selection process for the NASFiC, voted on by WSFS members at the Worldcon (or NASFiC if there is one) held one year prior to the prospective NASFiC.
 With the 2014 Worldcon being held in the United Kingdom, members at the 2013 Worldcon in San Antonio chose Detroit to be the site of the 2014 NASFiC and Spokane, Washington, as the site of the 2015 Worldcon.

 In 2020, The 78th Worldcon was held in Wellington, New Zealand.
 However, due to the COVID-19 pandemic, organizers announced during March 2020 that it would be a "virtual" con with attendees and panelists using video technologies to participate.

 In 2021, The 79th Worldcon took place in Washington, D.C.
-In 2022, the 80th Worldcon would be held in Chicago, Illinois.
+In 2022, the 80th Worldcon was held in Chicago, Illinois.
 This was announced at the 2020 Worldcon, chosen by the members of the 78th Worldcon.
 Jeddah, Saudi Arabia was the other competing site.
-A group of writers and officers of the Worldcon have signed an open letter against Saudi Arabia's bid to host the 2022 World Science Fiction Convention, citing human rights abuses and discriminatory laws.
+In 2020, a group of writers and officers of the Worldcon signed an open letter against Saudi Arabia's bid to host the 2022 World Science Fiction Convention, citing human rights abuses and discriminatory laws.

 Chengdu, China hosted the 81st Worldcon in 2023.
 It was the second Worldcon to be held in Asia after the 65th Worldcon in Japan in 2007.
 Over 100 authors, including Hugo winners and Uyghur writers, signed an open letter calling for the hosting to be reconsidered due to ongoing human rights violations in the Uyghur region.
 The choice of location was also criticized due to the effects of the Chinese government's censorship regime and the exclusion of authors publicly critical of human rights in China such as R. F. Kuang, Xiran Jay Zhao, and Neil Gaiman.

 The 82nd Worldcon was held in Glasgow, Scotland in 2024.
 The 83rd Worldcon was held in Seattle, Washington in 2025.
 Jeddah, Saudi Arabia reasserted its bid for 2026, but the bid was replaced by one for Cairo, Egypt; the site ultimately chosen was Anaheim, California, which was the only official bid at the time of voting.
 Montreal and Tel Aviv both submitted bids for 2027, but Tel Aviv later suspended their bid "due to the situation in Israel".